Grange, County Sligo: Amenities

 There are two schools in the village, a Roman Catholic church, and church hall, post office, and bathroom store.

 The Church of Mary Immaculate combines modern with traditional elements, particularly lancet windows.
 It has a nave with five bays and its sacristy is in the corner, north-east.
 Its roof is pyramidal and has a carved limestone cross set above an ashlar limestone bell-cot with chamfered podium within whose pointed arch opening is the bell.

 Sport and leisure

 North Sligo Sports Complex is located in the village.
-The complex has an indoor soccer pitch, also used for badminton and basketball.
-There is a squash court, racquetball court and changing room facilities and meeting room in the complex.
-Outside the complex, there is a running track, where North Sligo Athletic Club meet (as well as at Oxfield Sports Centre), a grass soccer pitch and an all-weather soccer pitch.
+The complex has an indoor association football pitch, also used for badminton and basketball.
+There is a squash court, racquetball court, changing room facilities, and meeting room in the complex.
+Outside the complex, there is a running track, where North Sligo Athletic Club meet (as well as at Oxfield Sports Centre), and both a grass and all-weather association football pitches.
 There was also a community park, now converted to a playground.
-At the north end of the village is a pitch, Molaise Park, where local Gaelic football teams train and play.
+At the north end of the village is a pitch, Molaise Park, where local Gaelic football (GAA) teams train and play.
 The local GAA club celebrated its centenary in 2007.